francomay3/franco-may/README.md

 - Blog system with dynamic routing, centralized post management, and breadcrumb navigation
 - Mantine Typography component integration for consistent text styling
 - Reusable UI components: Image, Link, and PageTitle
-- Enhanced navigation with active states and improved layout
+- Enhanced navigation with floating indicators, blend modes, and active states
+- Glass component for glassmorphism effects with blur and transparency
 - Contact form with email submission via SMTP (nodemailer)
 - Form validation using Zod schemas and react-hook-form
 - Rate limiting protection for the contact API endpoint